The Short Guide to Launching a Self-Hosted Blog in 8 Minutes or Less [Screencast]

 - No more trust

 You stay invisible, and your message remains irrelevant.
-If that’s okay with you, keep doing what you’re doing; but if not, maybe it’s time for a change.
+If that’s okay with you, keep doing what you’re doing.
+But if not, it’s time for a change.

-Setting up a self-hosted blog sounds technical but is, in fact, pretty easy if you do it the right way.
+Setting up a self-hosted blog sounds technical but is, in fact, easy to do.
 And yes, I think it’s worth investing a little money into having full control over your website.

 Launch a self-hosted blog in less than 8 minutes